-X-ray spectroscopy of hadronic atoms is a powerful tool to investigate strong interaction between the hadron and nuclei.
-No experimental data for $\Xi$ -atomic X ray exists at present.
-We are aiming for measurement of X rays from $\Xi^-$ atoms on various target nuclei over wide mass range.
+present.
+We are aiming for measurement of X rays from Ξ^- atoms for a wide mass range of target nuclei.
 In this proposed experiment, a carbon target was selected because of a technical reason and an additional motivation.
-We have conducted the first experiment for $\Xi^-$ C atomic X-ray spectroscopy in J-PARC E07 and found no clear peak structure because of technical limitations.
+We have conducted the first experiment for Ξ^- C atomic X-ray spectroscopy in J-PARC E07 and found no clear peak structure because of technical limitations.
 The sensitivity will be improved in the proposed experiment by introducing an Active Fiber Target (AFT) system which will be used in J-PARC E70, expected to be run in 2023.
-We are planning phase-1 datataking for the X-ray spectroscopy in parallel with J-PARC E70 using S-2S spectrometer, AFT and modified Hyperball-X. Expected beam time for physics run is 20 days (common with J-PARC E70) assuming 83kW MR operation as requested by the J-PARC E70 collaboration.
-For the X-ray spectroscopy, additional $\sim 1$ day commissioning beam time is necessary for the modified Hyperball-X just before the physics run, while commissioning for other apparatus is common with E70.
+We are planning phase-1 data-taking for the X-ray spectroscopy in parallel with J-PARC E70 using the S-2S spectrometer, AFT and modified Hyperball-X. Expected beam time for physics run is 20 days (common with J-PARC E70) assuming 80kW MR operation as requested by the J-PARC E70 collaboration.
+For the X-ray spectroscopy, additional 1 day commissioning beam time is necessary for the modified Hyperball-X just before the physics run, while commissioning for other apparatus is common with E70.
 Two X-ray transitions will be observed with the phase-1 statistics.
 However, there are uncertainties on the yield estimation of X rays and the energy width.
 We will reconsider about necessary statistics for the phase-2 data-taking to obtain sufficient accuracy for the energy shifts and widths.